Affiliate Professor of Intercultural Studies, Wesley Seminary at Indiana Wesleyan University

 Clemson, South Carolina

-Current Term: 2017 – 2021
+Current Term: 2021 – 2025

 Elizabeth holds an MA in Linguistics and a PhD in Intercultural Education.
 She has served in non-profit leadership since 1996, both in the US and overseas.
-Within her intercultural field, she teaches in university and seminary settings, writes for various publications, speaks at conferences and workshops, and serves as ordained clergy in The Wesleyan Church.
-She lives in the DC metro area of Northern Virginia with Scott (married in 1992) and four teenaged sons.
-Jay, their youngest, is adopted from China and has albinism.
+Within her intercultural field, she teaches in university and seminary settings, writes for various publications, speaks at conferences and workshops, serves as ordained clergy in The Wesleyan Church, and leads an organization (Vibrancy) that helps multicultural endeavors and diverse teams to thrive.